dlt-hub/dlt-dbt-hubspot/README.md

 - Modify the models to align with your business logic.
 - Add relationships between tables by modifying your dlt pipeline schema.
+> The dimensional modelling part of the package was created with a declarative code generator and suffers from
+> limitations inherent to modelling raw data directly.
+We advise you consider the raw data tables and adjust
+> the modelled layer as needed.
 ### Schema diagram
 The dbt model above can be further customized according to the requirements.
 Using this package you'll get a basic template for data model which can be further modified as required.